playframework/playframework/documentation/manual/releases/release26/migration26/MessagesMigration26.md

 ```

 The [`I18nSupport`](api/scala/play/api/i18n/I18nSupport.html) implicit conversion now requires an implicit request or request header in scope in order to correctly determine the preferred locale and language for the request.

-> **If you are seeing an error message like `could not find implicit value for parameter messages: play.api.i18n.Messages` then you need to explicitly add the request as an implicit.**

 This means if you have the following: